awsdocs/amazon-s3-userguide/doc_source/UsingClientSideEncryption.md

   The following steps describe the process:

-  1. The Amazon S3 encryption client generates a one\-time\-use symmetric key \(also known as a *data encryption key* or *data key*\) locally\.
+  1. The Amazon S3 encryption client generates a one\-time\-use symmetric encryption key \(also known as a *data encryption key* or *data key*\) locally\.
 It uses the data key to encrypt the data of a single Amazon S3 object\.
 The client generates a separate data key for each object\.

   1. The client encrypts the data encryption key using the root key that you provide\.
 The client uploads the encrypted data key and its material description as part of the object metadata\.
 The client uses the material description to determine which client\-side root key to use for decryption\.

   1. The client uploads the encrypted data to Amazon S3 and saves the encrypted data key as object metadata \(`x-amz-meta-x-amz-key`\) in Amazon S3\.
 + **When downloading an object** — The client downloads the encrypted object from Amazon S3\.
 Using the material description from the object's metadata, the client determines which root key to use to decrypt the data key\.
 The client uses that root key to decrypt the data key and then uses the data key to decrypt the object\.

-The client\-side root key that you provide can be either a symmetric key or a public/private key pair\.
+The client\-side root key that you provide can be either a symmetric encryption key or a public/private key pair\.
 The following code examples show how to use each type of key\.

 For more information, see [Client\-Side Data Encryption with the AWS SDK for Java and Amazon S3](https://aws.amazon.com/articles/2850096021478074) and [AWS SDK support for client\-side encryption](https://docs.aws.amazon.com/general/latest/gr/aws_sdk_cryptography.html)\.